 IAS toppers recommend that aspirant start their UPSC preparation with NCERT books and then move on to the standard reference books.

 The best IAS books can vary from candidate to candidate depending on their previous expertise and knowledge of the subject matter.
 However, the books for UPSC recommended by experts are listed in this article subject-wise.

-Choosing the right books for different stages of the UPSC exam is quite important.
+Choosing the right IAS exam books online for different stages of the UPSC exam is quite important.
 The UPSC Prelims comprises only objective type questions while the IAS Mains contains descriptive essay type question papers.

 Not only should the candidates be selective about the UPSC preparation books but also divide the reading list into Prelims and Mains preparation.